wcaleb/pandocket/README.md

 ## Any pandoc options

-You can supply any of pandoc's regular options at the command line so long as you use the longer "two-dash" form of the option.
+You can supply (almost) any of pandoc's regular options at the command line so long as you use the longer "two-dash" form of the option.
 (E.g., `--standalone` instead of `-s`.)
+See known issues for problems.

 ## Additional user-defined filtering